muhark/muhark.github.io/_posts/2021-07-08-docker-for-social-science-pt1.md

 - `IMAGE`: image the container was generated from.
 - `COMMAND`: command running in the docker container.
 - `CREATED`: time since container was created.
 - `STATUS`: 'Up' indicates that the container is active.
-Note that by default, `docker container ls` only shows active containers.
-To see inactive containers, add ` -a` after `ls`.
+Note that by default, `docker container list` only shows active containers.
 - `NAMES`: if not given, a randomly generated name to refer to the container.

 _Note_: Many guides use the older `docker ps` command, short for "process status".
 Feel free to use either; the `ps` may seem more natural to those familiar with shell tools, while `docker ls`/`list` is consistent with the typology introduced in more recent versions of Docker.
 And yes, you can substitute `list` for `ls`.